-Florida Realtors, which boasts 165,000 members in 55 boards and associations, issued a warning to its members this week after Realtors in the state recently began receiving letters from the “Florida Board of Realtors” that claim the Realtors real estate license is in danger of suspension.
+Florida Realtors, which boasts 165,000 members in 55 boards and associations, issued a warning on houses for sale to its members this week after Realtors in the state recently began receiving letters from the “Florida Board of Realtors” that claim the Realtors real estate license is in danger of suspension.

 The issue?
 The “Florida Board of Realtors” doesn’t exist.